 Do you sell knives, box-cutters, daggers, axes, tomahawks, machetes, sickles, scythes, swords, spears, spear guns or gel blasters?

-There are new laws coming into effect in Queensland from 1 September 2024
+There are new laws in Queensland from 1 September 2024

-which mean that knives and other items will be considered controlled items.
+which mean that knives and other items are considered controlled items.

 Sellers must ensure knives and other controlled items are not sold to minors under 18 years and this will require age checks, staff instruction, in-store signage, and advertising restrictions.
 Some knives, such as those made from plastic or with a rounded end, are exempt.